-Using Local LLMs (LM Studio) with 120 AI Chat
+Using LM Studio with 120 AI Chat

 Run your AI assistant locally with LM Studio on macOS